 We're Here to Help

-The Pre-Move-in Guide is meant to help roommates discuss expectations specifically related to COVID-19.
-Your CA will reach out during the first month of the semester to offer assistance with completing your Roommate Agreement.
+Your Community Advisor will reach out during the first month of the semester to offer assistance with completing your Roommate Plan.

-It can be tempting to seek a new room assignment when faced with roommate conflict.
-This is an understandable response to the prospect of needing to have a difficult conversation in order to resolve issues.
-However, it’s important you try to work on any issues contributing to conflict before requesting a room change.
+It can be tempting to seek a new room assignment at the first sign of disagreement or conflict.
+This is an understandable response to the prospect of needing to have a difficult conversation to resolve issues particularly if you don't have previous experience doing this.
+However, it’s important that you try to work on any issues contributing to any conflict before requesting a room change.